 Medicare may pay for short nursing facility stays under limited circumstances.
-For example, Medicare may pay if you need to go to a nursing facility for a short time for care after you've had surgery.
+For example, Medicare may pay if you need to go to a nursing facility for short term care after you've had surgery.
 It is possible to qualify for Medicare and Medical Assistance coverage at the same time.

 Many people moving out of a nursing facility need services and supports when they move home or into another setting in the community.
 Other programs and services are available to help you live at home or in other community settings and to decide what you need and how best to get it.

 If Medical Assistance pays for your nursing home care, you'll need to have an assessment to determine your ongoing health care needs.
 Contact your local county worker or health plan care coordinator to get more information.

 If Medical Assistance does not pay for your care, you can get help through the Return to Community service offered by the Senior Linkage Line at (800) 333-2433.